-This smooth and creamy Instant Pot Low-Carb Berry Cheesecake is the dessert of your dreams.
-You will stay on track of your goals with this cheesecake.
+Smooth and creamy Instant Pot Berry Cheesecake (5g net carbs) is sugar-free and low-carb so it's the healthy dessert of your dreams.

 What is an Instant Pot cheesecake?